 Nanzaro had a Triple Triple burger.
 I just cannot imagine eating such a big burger.
 The juice dripped all over his plate as he tried to squeeze the burger to get a bite into it.

 The burger came with coleslaw and unlimited fries but none of us who had fries asked for a refill.
-More on following page.
-Click here to continue reading
+Continue reading

 Emily, Lorna, Marian and I had a get together during the spring break.
 Emily brought a girl friend along.